Abandoned (1949 film): Production

-The film was one of a series of semi-documentary movies that were popular at the time.
+The film uses a semi-documentary style of presentation that was popular at the time.
 It was based on an original story by Irwin Gielgud commissioned by producer Jerry Bresler.
 Director Joseph M. Newman and Bresler had previously worked together in the shorts department at MGM.
 Ann Blyth was originally announced for the female lead.

 It was shot on the Universal backlot and on location in Los Angeles.

 Jeff Chandler made the film before Broken Arrow.
 However, after being cast in that film, he was given star billing for Abandoned.